 This webpage is a summary of significant information you’ll need to consider when making a decision about Lion Property Group’s investment offers.
 This webpage does not refer to a specific investment offer, but rather Lion Property Group’s investment offers in general.
 This webpage is not a product disclosure statement for the purposes of Part 7.9 of the Corporations Act.
 The information in this webpage is general information only.
 It does not take into account your personal circumstances, financial situation, or needs.
 Before making a decision to invest, you should consider the Information Memorandum of the specific investment offer and obtain financial advice tailored to your personal circumstances.
 This page was last updated in May, 2021.

 Low interest rates and unchanging inflation rates mean that saving your money in a bank account is actually costing you buying power over time.

 Each year that your money is left sitting in a bank account, you are losing 0.2% of your buying power.

-Some examples showcasing our typical investment options.
+Our typical investment performance.
 Figures are indicative only, see each offer for specific performance targets.

 Lion Property Group is the Promoter and Development Manager of various property development Trusts and Companies.
-We oversee the operation, investment decisions, management, and administration of each of these Trusts.
+We oversee the operation, investment decisions, management, and administration of each of these Companies.

 Over the last few years, we have honed and revised our investment models based on the challenges we’ve encountered from practical experience in undertaking our developments.
 The result is two distinct models of investment structured to serve the needs of investors and the experience required for us to consistently achieve the targeted performance.

-Our Trusts and Companies aim to provide investors with exposure to property development projects and their revenue.
+Our projects aim to provide investors with exposure to property development projects and their revenue.